vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--opts` *opts*
       Options, required.
 Standard mount options depending on the filesystem type, with two extra options from LXC: `create=file` and `create=dir`.

+`ct mounts dataset` *options* *id* *name*
+  Mount subdataset *name* into container *id*.
+Only subdatasets of container *id* can be mounted in this way.
+Dataset mounts can survive container export/import or migration to a host with different configuration.
+Mounts created via `ct mounts new` have a fixed *fs* path, which would change on a host with a zpool named differently and the container would refuse to start.

+  In addition, `ct mounts dataset` does not mount the top-level directory, but rather a subdirectory called `private`.
+This prevents the container to access the `.zfs` special directory, which could be used to create or destroy snapshots from within the container.

+    `--mountpoint` *mountpount*
+      Mountpoint within the container, required.

+    `--opts` *opts*
+      Options, required.
+Standard mount options for bind mounts, with two extra options from LXC: `create=file` and `create=dir`.

 `ct mounts del` *id* *mountpoint*
   Remove *mountpoint* from container *id*.
 The *mountpoint* is not unmounted